saa-ts-dacs/dacs/part_II/chapter_12/3_nature_of_relationship.md

 </cpfRelation>

-_EAC-CPF encoding using the ontology term “IsSpouseOf” to indicate specifically the nature of the relationship between Hubert H. Humphrey and Muriel Buck Brown Humphrey._
+_EAC-CPF encoding using the ontology term "IsSpouseOf" to indicate specifically the nature of the relationship between Hubert H. Humphrey and Muriel Buck Brown Humphrey._

 Cadell, T. (Thomas), 1742-1802 (_entity described in archival authority record)_